 - The Script Recorder produces a script specific to the platform it was launched on (Windows Forms or ASP.NET Web Forms).
 There may be a difference in data formatting and in controls captions.
-Some steps of the script can be platform-specific (e.g., switching a Detail View to an edit mode).
-To create a platform-agnostic script, manual editing is required (e.g., the use of IfDef/EndIf directives and platform-agnostic commands).
+Some steps of the script can be platform-specific (for example, switching a Detail View to an edit mode).
+To create a platform-agnostic script, manual editing is required (for example, the use of IfDef/EndIf directives and platform-agnostic commands).
 Refer to the EasyTest Script Reference topic for details.

 - The Script Recorder is not aware of EasyTest configuration settings, so it cannot “guess” the valid application name that is to be passed to the Application command.
 You should change the name manually, and possibly add a second Application command to create a script for two platforms (Windows Forms and ASP.NET Web Forms).

 - Manually add DropDB and RestoreDB commands when required.